'This Is Something The Athletes Deserved': Athletes Unlimited CEO Jon Patricof On Paid Pregnancy Leave Policy

 (CBS Local Sports)– Athletes Unlimited has changed the landscape of women’s sports in the United States of America.
 Athletes Unlimited Softball and Athletes Unlimited Volleyball have allowed the best professional athletes in softball and volleyball to make meaningful money while playing in front of national television audiences in their home country.

-Jon Patricof is the CEO and Co-Founder of Athletes Unlimited and CBS Local Sports caught up with him for an interview to discuss launching multiple professional sports leagues during a pandemic and the new revolutionary pregnancy policy for the athletes competing in these leagues.READ MORE: 1-Year-Old Boy Seriously Injured By Falling Tree In Townsend
+Jon Patricof is the CEO and Co-Founder of Athletes Unlimited and CBS Local Sports caught up with him for an interview to discuss launching multiple professional sports leagues during a pandemic and the new revolutionary pregnancy policy for the athletes competing in these leagues.READ MORE: Middle Schooler Launches Space Newsletter To Share Her Passion For Astronomy

 “It’s been an incredible 12 months from the announcement on March 3, 2020.
 The day we launched Athletes Unlimited, no one knew what to expect or what was to come,” said Patricof, in an interview with CBS Local’s DJ Sixsmith.
 “We started with the softball season in August in Rosemont, Illinois and it was an awesome season.
 56 of the best softball players in the world came together.
 We’ve already announced season two.
 Right now, we are in the middle of our volleyball season.
 It’s going awesome.
 We’re here in Texas in Dallas and the season is coming to the conclusion this weekend.
 It’s been awesome on the court and off the court.”